About compulsory land acquisition

 An agreement can be struck before or after a Notice of Intention to Resume has been issued to the landowner.

 If the landowner agrees to the acquisition, the amount of compensation can be finalised at a later date.
 However, if compensation is also agreed to, this will be included in the agreement.

 If the landowner does not agree to the compulsory acquisition of their land, the statutory land acquisition process will run its course.

-The Coordinator-General may deal with taken land in a number of ways.
+The Coordinator-General may deal with resumed land in a number of ways.

 The process for compulsory land acquisitions is set out in the Acquisition of Land Act 1967.

-In addition to taking land, the Coordinator-General can purchase properties that come up for sale on the open market.
+In addition to resuming land, the Coordinator-General can purchase properties that come up for sale on the open market.

 The Coordinator-General would normally only do this if there was an identified project, need or purpose.